Skip to content

 2. What is the closest Magentrix alternative for a Salesforce-native shop?

 Impartner is the closest enterprise-tier alternative for Salesforce-native programs with deep tier and MDF needs.
-Allbound is the closest mid-market alternative for Salesforce-native programs that want a lighter, faster-to-deploy footprint.
+Channelscaler is the closest mid-market alternative for Salesforce-native programs that want a lighter, faster-to-deploy footprint.

 3. Does Magentrix work without Salesforce?